 Reviews should be constructive and courteous and the reviewer should respect the intellectual independence of the author.
 The reviewer should avoid personal comments.

 If, as a reviewer, you believe that you are not qualified to evaluate a component of the research, you should inform the Editor in your review.
-You should complete the review as BFY II Proceedings papers should generally be understandable to all members of the advanced lab community.
+You should complete the review as BFY Proceedings papers should generally be understandable to all members of the advanced lab community.

 Conflict of Interest

 A conflict of interest is a situation in which financial or other personal considerations have the potential to compromise or bias professional judgment and objectivity.1 Examples are if you work in the same department or institute as one of the authors; if you have worked on a paper previously with an author; or you have a professional or financial connection to the paper.

 Reviews should be objective evaluations of the research.
 If you cannot judge a paper impartially, you should not accept it for review or you should notify the Editor as soon as you appreciate the situation.
 If you have any professional or financial affiliations that may be perceived as a conflict of interest in reviewing the paper, or a history of personal differences with the author(s), you should describe them in your confidential comments.